-In 2016, researchers at the University of Missouri (MU) administrated quite possibly the most adorable study mankind has ever seen.
+Researchers at the University of Missouri (MU) in the US administrated quite possibly the most adorable study mankind has ever seen.

 According to Rebecca Johnson, a professor at the MU college of Veterinary Medicine, the study explored the link between dog ownership and pet bonding with walking behaviour and health outcomes among older adults.